jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 Initial Code-Execution may:
 1. report to C2 (Command & Control) server so that attackers know they got into target
 2. download backdoors to install into the system

-3. scan the internal network for next or more targets
+As part of reconnaisance, attackers may scan the internal network for next or more targets...

 Going through the reports @ https://thedfirreport.com & the [likes](https://www.perplexity.ai/search/other-sites-like-https-thedfir-H0hUsCD4SdmEru6yvjomAg#0), you will notice that almost all incidents involving some sort of malware, will almost involve at least one of those boxes above, if not all.